 I made a sketch called Too Much Pressure, based on a tracing of a blind drawing of a radiator, weird!

 I painted two canvas boards, one of the mountains, one of the sea.
-The mountainscape has been sold, the seascape is available to buy if you would like it.
+The mountainscape has been sold, the seascape was found as part of the free art project.

 I made four simple pattern sketches – some of which have since been given away through the free art project.